 Real-Time Scoring:Responsible for collecting unofficial scores/statistics for posting to the Tour’s website and for assisting with communication to the Tour Rules Officials.
 Take radio calls from the Cart Drivers who will call in a group’s scores after every completed hole.
 There are two roles: Radio Operator and Computer Operator.

 Requirements: Sitting position, good communications skills, dexterity and basic computer knowledge

-Track Board & Leader Boards: Receive scores via a PDA/iPad, verify scorecards from the Tour staff, post scores on the Scoreboard and continually update the Main or On-Course Leaderboards.
+Track Board & Leader Boards: Receive scores via a PDA/iPad, post scores on the Scoreboard and continually update the Main or On-Course Leaderboards.

 Requirements: Sit/stand and some spots climb a ladder to change scores on course